fsspec/gdrivefs/README.md

 print(fs._user_credentials_cache_dir)
 ```

-Alternatively, you can save user credentials in a file and set the environment variable `GDRIVEFS_CREDENTIALS_PATH` to the path of the file.
+Alternatively, you can save user credentials in a file and set the environment variable `GDRIVEFS_USER_CREDENTIALS_PATH` to the path of the file.

 Then you can run the integration tests: